apostrophecms/apostrophe-documentation/tutorials/getting-started/orientation.md

-This article will cover the file structure of an Apostrophe project.
+This article will cover the file structure of an Apostrophe project, adding a new page template, and loading custom JS and CSS assets.